MicrosoftDocs/ai-builder/ai-builder-docs/sharepoint-overview.md

 # AI Builder in SharePoint (Syntex)

 ## Overview
 With the Syntex offering, you are able to create AI Builder models from within SharePoint.
+[Learn how to setp-up Syntex](/microsoft-365/contentunderstanding/create-a-form-processing-model).

 From the **Classify and Extract** menu in your SharePoint library, you can apply an existing AI model to a library or create a new one.
 Two model types are powered by AI Builder:
 - **Extract by layout** which creates AI Builder document processing models for structured documents (Invoices, purchase orders, delivery orders, tax documents, etc.)